Stuk/montagejs.org/docs/Getting-Started-draft.md

 ###Step 2: Install the Montage Initializer
 Next, you will need to install `minit`, the Montage Initializer.

-`minit` is a command line utility that will help you build Montage applications by generating prebuilt Montage components and placing the associated files inside the proper directories of your project.
+`minit` is a command line utility that will help you kickstart your Montage project by generating prebuilt Montage application templates and components and placing the associated files inside the proper directories of your project.

->**Note**: You don't have to use `minit` to build Montage application; you can just use a GIT client and start from scratch.
+> **Note**: You don't have to use `minit` to build Montage application; you can just use a GIT client and start from scratch.
 However, using `minit` makes the process a little easier.

 Open a Terminal window and install the latest version of `minit`:

-**Mac OS X / Linux**
+**Mac OS X**

 ```
 $ mkdir ~/.npm
-$ sudo chown yourusername ~/.npm
-$ npm install -g minit@latest
+$ sudo npm install -g minit@latest
 ```
+> **Note**: `minit` does not need sudo access; this is a workaround due to a current [issue](https://github.com/joyent/node/issues/3821) with the OS X node installer package.

 **Windows**

-???
+**[Add corresponding Windows commands???]**

-###Step 3: Create the default Welcome application
+###Step 3: Create the default application template
 You are now ready to create your first Montage application.

 1. Use `minit` to create a Montage application named hello.